 While the CVT transmission with hill assist, traction control, and stability control do add to the Mirage's abilities, if one need more power on a regular basis, they will probably be happier with another car.

 The Mirage has moderate storage and cargo space.
-This little hatchback will provide eight cubic feet of trunk space with the rear seats in use, and up to about 20 cubic feet with the rear seats folded down.
+This little hatchback will provide eight cubic feet of trunk space with the rear seats folded up, and up to about 20 cubic feet with folded seats.
 Those who have family or friends that will be using those back seats on a regular basis and also need plenty of room for luggage or groceries while those back seats are in use would probably be happier with another car.

 Those who are attracted to a car with a sporty presentation or a car that speaks of prestige will not be satisfied with this little hatchback.
 The Mirage is an everyday get-around car that is not built for impressive 0 to 60 numbers or drag racing.